The easiest way to start up Kawa is to run the ‘kawa’ program.

 the end of the block comment or the Scheme code, which would confuse it.

-, which tells the shell to replace
+The example uses exec, which tells the shell to replace

-itself by kawa
+itself by kawa;

-an alternative is to use the shell exit
+an alternative is to use the shell exit command.

-If you copy the above file to /tmp/sch-echo
+If you copy the above file to /tmp/sch-echo and make

 that file executate, you can run it directly: